 If you want to watch from outside the UK - such as the US, where you might know it as The Great British Baking Show - then you'll need to use a VPN (virtual private network) like NordVPN so it appears you're device is local if you want to watch along with the UK on the Channel 4 website.
-For more details see our best VPNs article.
+For more details see our article on watching Bake Off from abroad.

 How to apply for GBBO 2020